brncsk/time-distance-maps-with-mds/tools/README.md

 Various tools
 =============

-* `extract-roads` -- Strips everything but roads from OSM data.
+* `filter-osm` -- Filters OSM data for the time-distance mapping algorithm using `osmosis` and `xsltproc`.
+* `sanitize-osm.xsl` -- Sanitizes OSM XML data, keeping only the neccesary stuff.